 Watch Now: How to Grow ZZ Plants Indoors

 ZZ plants have naturally shiny leaves that can begin to look dull over time as dust accumulates.
 Never clean the leaves of a Zanzibar gem with a commercial leaf shine as it will clog the pores of the plant.
 Instead, gently wipe away dust and debris with a damp washcloth to restore its shine.

 ZZ plants are tolerant of a wide range of lighting conditions, which makes them well-suited to indoor growing.
-While the plants can survive without any natural light, they do best in bright, indirect light.
+The plants grow well in low light conditions but prefer bright, indirect light.
 The plants can quickly become leggy when not given enough light.
 When placing the plant in your house, choose a bright, indirect light spot, preferably in a room with south-facing windows.
-Avoid direct sunlight as this can scorch the leaves of a your plants.
+Avoid direct sunlight, as this can scorch the leaves of a your plants.

 ZZ plants are not overly picky about their potting medium as long as it is well-draining.
 Most standard potting mixes should be sufficient for your plant.
 If additional drainage is required, mixing in perlite or sand will help.

 These plants are highly drought-tolerant and can handle infrequent watering thanks to their thick rhizomes.
-You should generally water zz plants once the soil dries out completely—usually once every week or two depending on their growing conditions.
-But, if necessary, the plants can survive months without water, so it is better to water your plant less than giving it too much water.
+You should generally water zz plants once the soil dries out completely—usually once every two weeks, depending on their growing conditions.
+It's better to water your plant less than giving it too much water.
 When watering, give it enough so that the moisture runs out of the bottom of the pot and throw out the excess water.

 Temperature and Humidity

 Average household temperatures and humidity are fine for Zanzibar gems.
-ZZ plants typically do not tolerate cold temperatures well (no lower than 45 degrees Fahrenheit), so avoid placing your plant in a location close to drafts or particularly cold areas of your home.
+ZZ plants do not tolerate cold temperatures well (no lower than 45 degrees Fahrenheit), so avoid placing your plant in a location close to drafts or particularly cold areas of your home.
 ZZ plants don't require humid conditions, but if your home runs on the dry side, consider increasing the humidity around your plant by purchasing a humidifier or placing it on top of a water tray.